MIVAA-ai/mivaa-bronze-zone/README.md

 # MIVAA Bronze Zone Tool

-OSDU Sync is a robust data synchronization tool designed to streamline data management within the Open Subsurface Data Universe (OSDU) ecosystem.
-This tool ensures seamless integration and synchronization between local systems and OSDU-compliant environments, making subsurface and energy data management more efficient and reliable.

----
+This repository contains a robust software utility designed to validate and process field boundaries data in CSV format.
+Built with a focus on ensuring data quality, the utility plays a critical role in preparing high-quality data for ingestion into platforms like OSDU, adhering to the principles of the Medallion Architecture.
+Currently this utility has only bronze zone validations implemented.

 ## Features

 - **Data Synchronization**: Syncs files and metadata between local systems and OSDU.
 - **Validation Engine**: Custom validation checks ensure data integrity.
 - **Error Logging**: Detailed logging of warnings and errors.
-- **Configurable Folders**: Manage uploads, outputs, and database files dynamically.
+- **Configurable Folders**: Dynamically manage uploads, outputs, and database files.
 - **Docker Integration**: Easily deploy using Docker Compose.

 ---